An important part of the work of ICAE is to highlight effects and the success stories of advocacy on adult learning and education (ALE).

 This is why we have prepared a special dossier on the evidence of impact of the new UNESCO Recommendation on Adult Learning and Education (RALE, 2015) in terms of national adult learning and education policies and practices.

 RALE is one of the main policy frameworks of UNESCO for ALE, adopted by the UNESCO General Conference in 2015.
-It replaces the 1976 Recommendation on the Development of Adult Education and is, therefore, the most up-to-date normative instrument in this important policy area.
-As a policy framework – RALE is very timely as it contributes to a suite of policy frameworks and commitments (Sustainable Development goals (SDGs), Belém Framework for Action (BFA), Education 2030 Framework for Action, etc.).
-A global policy coherence is visible and these international policy frameworks enable us all to work to contribute ALE.
+It replaces the 1976 Recommendation on the Development of Adult Education and is, therefore, the only normative instrument in this important policy area.
+As a policy framework – RALE reflects global trends and is very timely, as it contributes to a suite of policy frameworks and commitments (Sustainable Development goals (SDGs), Belém Framework for Action (BFA), Education 2030 Framework for Action, etc.).
+A coherence of global policy frameworks is important and enables us all to work towards a coordinated contribution of ALE and reaching more synergies.

 Defining adult learning and education in detail